 Have you just been diagnosed with celiac disease or gluten-intolerance?
 Are you feeling overwhelmed?
 It can be hard to know where to start.
-The first thing to learn is how to eat gluten free at home.
+After reading my Start Here page, the first thing to learn is how to eat gluten free at home.
+Then you can concentrate on how to safely eat out gluten free.

 It's usually difficult to accept that we must completely eliminate gluten.
 Although celiac disease and gluten-intolerance are not technically allergies, they are similar in that the body will react to a very tiny amount.
 There's no such thing as eating gluten in "moderation" or "cutting back" on gluten if you've already developed an autoimmune response to it.
 We wouldn't be careless with peanuts around someone with a peanut allergy, now would we?